-- 32. (1) All permits must be converted to permissions by the date mentioned in subsection (2), failing which they lapse. - (2) (a) The Minister in consultation with the MECs must by notice in the Government Gazette determine a date by which all permits must have been converted for the purposes of this section, with due regard among other things to the consideration that 35 operators may not be deprived of their permits through not being able to apply timeously for conversions due to circumstances beyond their control. - (b) The Minister, in consultation with the MECs, may defer the date so determined by notice in the Government Gazette in respect of a particular province or provinces. - (3) Subject to subsections (5) and (6), a conversion under this section may not have 40 the result that the total number of passengers that may be conveyed in terms of the permission is more than fifteen percent greater than the total number of passengers that could be conveyed under the permits from which the permission was converted, unless this Act or relevant transport plans allow for this. - (4) Subject to this Act, a permission that has been converted from a permit confers the 45 same authority and has the same status as the permit from which it was converted. - (5) (a) Subject to section 31(3), permits for unscheduled services operated by means of minibuses may be converted to permissions for unscheduled or scheduled services operated by means of midibuses, depending on relevant transport plans, on the basis of one permission for the surrender of two permits. - (b) Such a permission must be issued for an indefinite period if both such permits were issued for an indefinite period, otherwise for a fixed period not exceeding five - (c) Such a permission must, in addition to the matters mentioned in provincial laws, specify the number of seated passengers that may be carried. - (6) Permits for unscheduled services operated by vehicles with a seating capacity of fewer than nine persons, including the driver, may be converted to permissions- - (a) for unscheduled services operated by means minibuses on the basis of one
+- 32. (1) All permits must be converted to operating licences by the date mentioned in subsection (2), failing which they lapse. - (2) (a) The Minister in consultation with the MECS must by notice in the Government Gazette determine a date by which all permits must have been converted for the 50 purposes of this section, with due regard among other things to the consideration that operators may not be deprived of their permits through not being able to apply timeously for conversions due to circumstances beyond their control. - (b) The Minister, in consultation with the MECs, may defer the date so determined by notice in the Government Gazette in respect of a particular province or provinces. - (3) Subject to subsections (5) and (6), a permit authorizing services by means of a minibus may be converted to an operating licence for a minibus, even if the number of authorised passengers increases, but a conversion under this section may not have the result that the total number of passengers that may be conveyed in terms of the operating licence is more than fifteen per cent greater than the total number of passengers that could be conveyed under the permit or permits from which the operating licence was converted, unless this Act or relevant transport plans allow for this.